As Amended at the Annual Convention in Visalia, California on August 29, 2020

 (b) Editorial Staff.
 The Publications Committee shall appoint the Editor of the official publication, and shall set his compensation, if any.
 The Editor shall appoint his assistants subject to the approval of the Publications Committee, which committee shall have the power to compensate his assistants if in its judgment such compensation is advisable.

-ARTICLE XVII – ENDORSEMENT OF LOCAL CANDIDATES & RECALL OF LOCAL ELECTED OFFICIALS
+ARTICLE XVIII – ENDORSEMENT OF LOCAL CANDIDATES & RECALL OF LOCAL ELECTED OFFICIALS

 (a) Only registered members of the Republican Party may be endorsed for any office.